akaushaluams/demultiplexer/README.md

 # Local Demultiplexer

 This repository provides tools for processing and demultiplexing FASTQ files based on index pairs and concatenating sequencing reads efficiently.
+Detail about this pipeline is hosted here https://akhileshkaushal.com/wp-content/uploads/2025/01/demux-1.pdf

 ## Features